Pectin Methylesterase (PME) Pectin Methylesterase (PME) (EC 3.1.1.11) — Industrial Pectin De-esterification

-High-activity PME for controlled de-esterification of pectin in fruit and vegetable processing.
-Helps manage cloud stability, viscosity, texture, gel formation, and clarification by adjusting pectin charge and calcium-pectin interactions.
-Works best within pH 3.5–5.5 and 40°C–55°C. Clear amber liquid / light brown powder.
-Activity 1,000 U/mL (liquid) or 5,000–10,000 U/g (powder).
+High-activity PME for precise pectin de-esterification in fruit and vegetable processing.
+Maintains viscosity, gel strength, texture, and clarification by modifying pectin charge and calcium binding.
+Operates optimally at pH 3.5–5.5 and 40°C–55°C. Available in clear amber liquid or light brown powder with activities of 1,000 U/mL (liquid) and 5,000–10,000 U/g (powder).
 MOQ 1 L (liquid) / 1 kg (powder).
 Ships worldwide.

 ISO 9001 certified